A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: Conclusions and Future Work

 \subsection{Acknowledgments}

 This project started in the spring of 2023 but really hit its stride in the fall of 2023 when all three authors were members of the Simons Laufer Mathematical Sciences Institute (SLMath) program on “Algorithms, Fairness, and Equity.”
-Thus, this material is based upon work supported by the National Science Foundation under Grant No. DMS- 1928930 while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley California, during the Fall 2023 semester.
-The stay at SLMath Institute was also supported by the Simons Foundation (G-2021-16778).
+Thus, this material is based upon work supported by the National Science Foundation under Grant No. DMS-1928930 while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2023 semester.
+The stay at SLMath was also supported by the Simons Foundation (G-2021-16778).
 JCM and GJH would like to acknowledge the support of a grant from Imagine NC First, which supported this and other work around redistricting.
-Lastly, all three authors would like to acknowledge the American Institute of Mathematics (AIM), and the NSF for its support of AIM, for a week-long stay during the spring of 2025, when another push on this project occurred.
+All three authors would like to acknowledge the American Institute of Mathematics (AIM), and the NSF for its support of AIM, for a week-long stay during the spring of 2025, when another push on this project occurred.
+Lastly, the authors acknowledge the use of Claude Code Sonnet 4.6 and Codex GPT-5.5 to identify possible mathematical typos and inconsistencies in the draft manuscript.